Personalisation - Is It Time For Schools To Get Personal With Their Marketing

 - 79% of marketers in retail are investing in personalisation

-- 63% of all communications used in travel and hospitality is personalised
+- 63% of all communications used in travel and hospitality are personalised

 - A massive 89% of digital businesses are investing in personalisation

-"Enough", I hear you say, "I'm convinced - personalisation needs to become a priority", (even the one at the back of the room has gone quiet), but that leads us to the all-important question of how a school can effectively integrate personalisation into their marketing efforts.
-The answer to that question is neither quick nor simple, yet it is far from impossible - even with the small teams that school marketing departments have at their disposal.
+"Enough," I hear you say, "I'm convinced - personalisation needs to become a priority."
+(Even the one at the back of the room has gone quiet.)
+But that leads us to the all-important question of how a school can effectively integrate personalisation into their marketing efforts.
+The answer to that question is neither quick nor straightforward, yet it is far from impossible - even with the small teams that school marketing departments have at their disposal.

-What I should also mention at this juncture, is that effective personalisation is not really putting a persons name at the top of an email, or inserting their child's name into the prospectus or website.
-Real personalisation, or personalisation 2.0 as it is sometimes referred, can only be achieved by first gaining a deep rooted understanding of how your customers behave online, what they need and what they don't need as part of their digital experience, and designing journeys to suit.
-Then through the use of real-time data, tailoring that experience further so you are communicating 1:1 across all devices.
+At this juncture, I should also mention that effective personalisation is not putting a person's name at the top of an email or inserting their child's name into the prospectus or website.
+Real personalisation, or "Personalisation 2.0", can only be achieved by first gaining a deep-rooted understanding of how your customers behave online, what they need and don't need as part of their digital experience, and designing journeys to suit.
+Then through real-time data, tailoring that experience further, you communicate 1:1 across all devices.

-In doing so, you give your customers who have grown used to Netflix-level personalisation in other areas of their life, not only what they want, but what they need and have become accustomed to.
-That's without even thinking about the value that might come from admissions knowing so much more about the likes, dislikes and behaviors of the prospective parents they are talking with.
-Certainly, for those schools that can step-up and embrace personalisation; the benefits are enormous, If not endless.
+In doing so, you give your customers who have grown used to Netflix-level personalisation in other areas of their life not only what they want but what they need and have become accustomed to.
+(And I haven't even gone into the value that might come from admissions knowing so much more about prospective parents' likes, dislikes and behaviours!)
+Indeed, for those schools that can step up and embrace personalisation, the benefits are enormous, If not endless.

-If you or your school is reviewing its school website, or you would like to learn more on how personalisation could benefit your school, get in touch or download our eBook.
+If you or your school is reviewing its website or would like to learn more about how personalisation could benefit your school, get in touch or download our eBook.